pyccel.ast.numpyext module#

 - name = 'norm'#

-- property python_arg#
+- property orderView on GitHub#

-- class pyccel.ast.numpyext.NumpyOnes(shape, dtype='float', order='C')[source]#
+- class pyccel.ast.numpyext.NumpyOnes(shape, dtype='float', order='C')[source]View on GitHub#

 Bases: